JonathanLTurner03/IcarusEye-v1/README.md

 project for a Machine Vision course at KSU.
 The project aims to be a proof of concept for real-time object detection and tracking using a drone.
 The project is built using Python, OpenCV, and PyTorch.
 The project is built to be modular and customizable, allowing for easy integration with other models and datasets.
-The project's name is a pun and a reference to the Greek myth of Icarus, who flew too close and fell, and the vigilant Eye of Sauron from the Lord of the Rings.
+The project's name is a pun and a reference to the Greek myth of Icarus, who flew too close to the sun and fell, and the vigilant Eye of Sauron from the Lord of the Rings.

 ## Table of Contents